MicrosoftDocs/customer-insights/ci-docs/data/incremental-refresh-data-sources.md

 [!INCLUDE [public-preview-banner](includes/public-preview-banner.md)]

-Dynamics 365 Customer Insights - Data allows incremental refresh for data sources imported through Power Query that support incremental ingestion.
-For example, Azure SQL databases with date and time fields which indicate when data records were last updated.
+Configure any Power Query data source in Customer Insights - Data to incrementally refresh data.
+The data source must have a primary key column that uniquely identifies records and a datetime column that indicates when the data was last updated.

 [!INCLUDE [public-preview-note](includes/public-preview-note.md)]